robiul-shagor/Imagebloom/README.md

 		new imageBloom();
 	</script>
 	```
-7. By default it's give you blur effect.
+7. By default it's blur effect for image loading.
 If you want to change it on preloader effect Just do this.

 	```html
 	<script>